hackoregon/hack-university-data-science/Resources/PythonPackages.md

 # Python distribution

 You will need to install an integrated Python distribution, including packages numpy, matplotlib, and pandas, as well as iPython with notebook.
-I prefer [Anaconda](https://www.continuum.io/downloads), but [Enthought Canopy](https://www.enthought.com/products/canopy/) should also work.
+I prefer [Anaconda](https://www.continuum.io/downloads), but [Enthought Canopy](https://www.enthought.com/products/canopy/) should also work if you already have that installed.
+Make sure to choose Python **3**.

 # Packages